MaliwanDynamics/maliwandynamics.github.io/_posts/2024-09-12-center-html-div.md

 ## Basic Example

-In its most basic form, you all you need a container to put the div inside of.
-Then set the div’s margin to `margin: 0 auto;`
+In its most basic form, all you need is a container to put the div inside of, then set the div’s margin to `margin: 0 auto;`

-To take it a bit further, you can create a CSS class to apply the margin to more than just a div tag.
+To take it a bit further, can create a CSS class to apply the margin to more than just a div tags.

 {% include /components/general-figure.html figureImg='/assets/img/post/sept-2024/center-div.png' %}